rweich/streamdeck-formbuilder/README.md

 ### Setup webpack

-The sdpi.css from the official [PISamples](https://github.com/elgatosf/streamdeck-pisamples) plugin are loaded by default.
+The styles (sdpi.css) from the official [SDK](https://github.com/elgatosf/streamdeck-javascript-sdk) (which are used in the [PISamples](https://github.com/elgatosf/streamdeck-pisamples) plugin), are loaded by default.

 When using webpack, it's necessary to: